dccircuit/IGME-235-Spring-2020/projects/project-2.md

 - Delete or comment out any `console.log()` calls.

 ## III.
 Milestones
 - Project proposal with mockup - see myCourses for due date/time.
-One submission per team please.
+If working together, one submission per team please.
 Make sure both team members' names are included.
 - Prototype - You should have a working version of your project for others to provide feedback on.
 At a bare minimum, you should demonstrate functionality of your API call with results displayed on screen.  see myCourses for due date/time.
 - Final project deliverable - see myCourses for due date/time.
 One submission per team please.
 Again, make sure both team members' names are included.